 Some hospitals and healthcare institutions have policies that require starters to be left in the pharmacy and not with the individual physicians who have requested them.
 Sales Colleagues may do this only after completing a paper dual-signature "In House Pharmacy" Starter Activity Form.
 This form is used to document the physician's request for starters and the pharmacist's receipt of the starters in the institution pharmacy.
-The "In House Pharmacy" Starter Activity Form can be ordered from GCO NA HCP/Patient Sample Operations by logging on to PROMOSprime and choosing that item under the order category

-"Starter Ops Forms."
+The "In House Pharmacy" Starter Activity Form can be ordered from North America Sample Operations by logging on to PROMOSprime and choosing that item under the order category "Starter Ops Forms."
 As further described in this Chapter, for Sales Colleagues using Veeva, this is one of only two very limited exceptions under which a paper SAF may be used.

 Meanwhile, many government institutions, such as Department of Veterans Affairs (VA) clinics and hospitals, prohibit pharmaceutical companies from leaving starters.
 Other government institutions that do accept starters generally require them to be provided to the Chief of Pharmacy and not to individual physicians.
-Even if intended for use in private practice, starters should not be left for VA or Department of Defense (DoD) physicians at the government institutions, see the Federal Employee Interactions and Lobbying Chapter in this Guide.
+Even if intended for use in private practice, starters should not be left for VA or Department of Defense (DoD) physicians at the government institution in which they work.
+For more information on the distribution of starters in these government institutions, see the Federal Employee Interactions and Lobbying Chapter in this Guide.

 Sales Colleagues must learn the sample policies of any institution that they call on and follow those rules, unless they conflict with Pfizer policy or the PDMA.
-If there are any questions about whether a customer's sample policies are consistent with Pfizer policies on starter distribution, Sales Colleagues should contact GCO NA HCP/Patient Sample Operations or their team attorney before leaving starters with that customer.
+If there are any questions about whether a customer's sample policies are consistent with Pfizer policies on starter distribution, Sales Colleagues should contact North America Sample Operations or their team attorney before leaving starters with that customer.